Meadows' hat trick sends Bulls to playoffs

 Meadows recorded his first career three-homer game and tied his personal best with five RBIs as Triple-A Durham beat Charlotte, 9-4, at BB&T Ballpark to clinch its second straight International League South Division title.

-A year ago, the Bulls rode the South Division title to their second Governors' Cup in five years.
-They also won the Triple-A National Championship Game, posting a 5-3 come-from-behind victory over Memphis.
+A year ago, the Bulls rode the South crown to their second Governors' Cup in five years.
+They also won the Triple-A National Championship Game, rallying to beat Pacific Coast League-champion Memphis.

+"I feel like we have this winning tradition with the Bulls, and that's from a trickle-down effect from what the organization has been doing from a winning standpoint," Durham manager Jared Sandberg said.
+"For us to win another division title, that's really special to be able to continue that winning tradition and give us a chance to get back into the playoffs and compete for a possible back-to-back championship.
+That's all anyone could ask for."

+Meadows has quickly emerged as a "quiet leader" for the Bulls since he joined the Rays organization July 31.
+He was acquired from the Pirates at the Trade Deadline along with right-hander Tyler Glasnow and a player to be named for right-hander Chris Archer.
+The Georgia native made his Major League debut on May 18 with Pittsburgh, where he put up a .292/.327/.468 slash line in 49 games.
+Before exhausting his eligibility, he was the Pirates' second-ranked prospect.

 On Aug.
 11, Meadows came through in the clutch, blasting a two-out, two-run shot to give the Bulls a 10-9 triumph over Scranton/Wilkes-Barre.
 In his first shot at a three-homer game, the 23-year-old outfielder jumped on a 2-1 offering from reliever Carson Fulmer for a leadoff jack in the seventh.

+"When he stepped up there [in the seventh] he was still the same guy, and kudos to him for being even-keeled throughout," Sandberg said.
+"He was very relaxed and focused on what he was doing at the plate, and it shows the ability he has, to have calmness in the box and control his emotions and not try to do too much."

-Meadows stepped up in the ninth with a chance to record the IL's first four-homer game in seven years but was plunked by reliever Caleb Frare.
+In the ninth, Meadows had a chance to record the IL's first four-homer game in seven years but was plunked by reliever Caleb Frare.
 The left-hander was ejected along with Knights manager Mark Grudzielanek.

-Meadows is hitting .319/.370/.670 with 10 homers in 27 games with the Bulls.
-He was acquired from the Pirates at the Trade Deadline along with right-hander Tyler Glasnow and a player to be named for right-hander Chris Archer.
-The Georgia native made his Major League debut May 18 with Pittsburgh, where he put up a .292/.327/.468 slash line in 49 games.
-Before exhausting his eligibility, he was the Pirates' second-ranked prospect.
+Meadows stayed in the game and celebrated the victory with his teamates, but he was taken to the hospital for X-rays after his left thumb swelled up.

-The three-homer game is the first for the Bulls since Richie Shaffer recorded a hat trick on June 12, 2015, against Louisville.
+The three-homer game marked the first for the Bulls since Richie Shaffer recorded a hat trick on June 12, 2015 against Louisville.

 Adam Moore collected three hits, including a two-run homer, for Durham.
 Ryan Weber (9-6) picked up the win, allowing two runs on six hits and a walk with four strikeouts over 6 2/3 innings.

-Ryan Cordell homered, singled and scored twice for Charlotte, while Eloy Jimenez -- MLB.com's No. 3 overall prospect -- singled in five trips to the plate.
+Ryan Cordell homered, singled and scored twice while Eloy Jimenez -- MLB.com's No. 3 overall prospect -- singled in five trips to the plate for Charlotte.

 Nathan Brown is a contributor to MiLB.com.
 Follow him on Twitter @NathanBrownNYC.
 This story was not subject to the approval of the National Association of Professional Baseball Leagues or its clubs.View More